-As we have traveled around the globe, nothing has impressed us more as Hidden Gems, than some of the World Botanical Gardens that we have encountered.
-Funding for the maintenance and upkeep, especially the gardens of the world landscaping, is normally supported by philanthropic organizations.
+As we have traveled around the globe, nothing has impressed us more as Hidden Gems than some of the World Botanical Gardens that we have encountered.
+Funding for the maintenance and upkeep of botanical and other beautiful gardens worldwide is typically provided by philanthropic organizations.
 They have made major contributions to their beauty.
-A few are supported by local governments, and community gardens, but whichever funding approach is used, the sheer beauty is always apparent.
-Here are some of the best world gardens that we have found:
+A few are supported by local governments and community gardens, but whichever funding approach is used, the sheer beauty is always apparent.
+Here are some of the best gardens in the world that we have visited and recommend for your personal pleasure.

 Contents